 Do Your Symptoms Require Halcion?

-Alternative to Meds has been the expert on medication tapering and withdrawal for more than 15 years.
+Alternative to Meds has been the expert on medication tapering and withdrawal for the better part of 20 years.
 Please take time to review our published evidence regarding our clients’ success.
 We have seen that sometimes the difficulty is not so much in tapering Halcion, but that the difficulties lie in preventing the return of symptoms after the drug is stopped.
 For example, neurotoxicity commonly shows up in testing and is a problem we have frequently observed linking with the return of initial symptoms.
 We have found that a person needs to clear that toxic burden before it is possible for their neurology to regulate.
 It goes without saying that each person’s program is an individual and unique one.

 15 Years Experience by Professionals Who Understand Your Journey.